FG-s-Modlists/FGs-Modlists-Site/content/livingskyrim/readme.md

 ### The Perks & Leveling Mods

-Vokrii is the perk overhaul of choice for Living Skyrim.
+[Vokrii](https://www.nexusmods.com/skyrimspecialedition/mods/26176) is the perk overhaul of choice for Living Skyrim.
 It is a lightweight but still complete overhaul of the perk trees allowing for an incredibly diverse amount of character customization and specialization.
-Experience is included to control the rate at which your skills and levels progress.
+[Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) is included to control the rate at which your skills and levels progress.
 By default, only clearing dungeons and completing quests will provide XP.
 The optional skills XP and kills XP modules should not be turned on - Living Skyrim isn't set up to use these by default and can therefore cause issues.
-Achieve That is an achievement mod which gives you XP and achievement points.
+[Achieve That](https://www.nexusmods.com/skyrim/mods/30212) is an achievement mod which gives you XP and achievement points.
 The XP given is almost equivalent to that of main quests, and is a great way to level up your character as the game progresses.
 The achievement points can be spent on rewards that permanently benefit your character which normally come as a stat boost or perk.

 ### The Economy & Loot Mods

 There are two sides to the Skyrim economy: Loot, and trade.
 Loot is your primary source of income, and trade your primary source of expenditure.
 To address this, Living Skyrim seeks to overhaul both sides of this coin.

-On the loot side, you’ll find that chests and enemies are fairly abundant loot thanks to GOLD, Dynamic Dungeon Loot, and Lock Related Loot.
+On the loot side, you'll find that chests and enemies are fairly abundant loot thanks to [GOLD](https://www.nexusmods.com/skyrimspecialedition/mods/1796), [Dynamic Dungeon Loot](https://www.nexusmods.com/skyrimspecialedition/mods/10308), and [Lock Related Loot](https://www.nexusmods.com/skyrimspecialedition/mods/10308).
 In general, chests have been overhauled such that no two chests are ever the same and contain a fantastic assortment of things you can find.
 You may also find powerful items significantly earlier than normal due to Dynamic Dungeon Loot.
-Normally this would be cause for concern, but you will also find that the amount of just randomly placed objects in the world has been significantly decreased by Iris.
+Normally this would be cause for concern, but you will also find that the amount of just randomly placed objects in the world has been significantly decreased by [Iris](https://www.nexusmods.com/skyrimspecialedition/mods/41920).
 The removal of most of the items placed in the world shifts the focus of loot from picking up everything in a dungeon to seeking out and opening every chest you can find.

 Opposite the loot side, we have the economy side of things.
-Naturally, because of the increased amount of loot you’ll find, the price of many items has been increased drastically.
-No longer will a set of steel armor cost just a couple hundred gold - instead, you’ll find it costs well over 1000 gold, and higher level armors only get even more expensive.
+Naturally, because of the increased amount of loot you'll find, the price of many items has been increased drastically.
+No longer will a set of steel armor cost just a couple hundred gold - instead, you'll find it costs well over 1000 gold, and higher level armors only get even more expensive.
 The same is true of just about everything you can purchase from a vendor.
-This is due to the combination of Trade & Barter and Eve.
+This is due to the combination of [Trade & Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081) and [Eve](https://www.nexusmods.com/skyrimspecialedition/mods/26325).
 Items will sell for less and cost more to buy across the board.
 This is necessary to make looting feel significant while also keeping some semblance of balance.
-In general it will be more difficult to obtain obscene amounts of gold, but it is still possible - that’s just how Skyrim works without going completely overboard modifying the loot/economy.
-Also, for the more kleptomania-inclined among you, you’ll find some helping hands in Khajiits Steal Too.
+In general it will be more difficult to obtain obscene amounts of gold, but it is still possible - that's just how Skyrim works without going completely overboard modifying the loot/economy.
+Also, for the more kleptomania-inclined among you, you'll find some helping hands in [Khajiits Steal Too](https://www.nexusmods.com/skyrimspecialedition/mods/18231).

 ### The HUD Mods

-Living Skyrim includes a completely different UI and HUD experience than what you’re used to, probably even if you’ve played modded Skyrim before.
-Less Intrusive HUD II is 100% customizable through an in-game menu, allowing you to change the position, size, opacity, and anything else for any HUD element.
-EZ2C Dialogue Menu changes the dialogue menu to be easier to read and use and is also 100% configurable.
+Living Skyrim includes a completely different UI and HUD experience than what you're used to, probably even if you've played modded Skyrim before.
+[Less Intrusive HUD II](https://www.nexusmods.com/skyrimspecialedition/mods/17974) is 100% customizable through an in-game menu, allowing you to change the position, size, opacity, and anything else for any HUD element.
+[EZ2C Dialogue Menu](https://www.nexusmods.com/skyrimspecialedition/mods/2246) changes the dialogue menu to be easier to read and use and is also 100% configurable.
 See the mod description pages for EZ2C and Less Intrusive HUD II to see how to configure these to your liking.
-Immersive HUD keeps pesky HUD elements out of the way when you don’t need to see them.
-Lastly, Favorite Things greatly expands the SkyUI Favorites menu to make it larger, easier to use, and more customizable.
+[Immersive HUD](https://www.nexusmods.com/skyrimspecialedition/mods/12440) keeps pesky HUD elements out of the way when you don't need to see them.
+Lastly, [Favorite Things](https://www.nexusmods.com/skyrimspecialedition/mods/27177) greatly expands the SkyUI Favorites menu to make it larger, easier to use, and more customizable.

 ### Character Customization Mods

-When creating your character, you’ll find there are a lot of options that are available to you.
-From hairs to tattoos to eyes and more, Living Skyrim has included a comprehensive suite of mods that allow you to tweak your character’s appearance to exactly what you want.
-And, if you’re struggling to figure out where to begin with character creation, a number of presets made by the Living Skyrim community have been included for you to pick from.
-In general, you’ll have more options for everything.
+When creating your character, you'll find there are a lot of options that are available to you.
+From hairs to tattoos to eyes and more, Living Skyrim has included a comprehensive suite of mods that allow you to tweak your character's appearance to exactly what you want.
+And, if you're struggling to figure out where to begin with character creation, a number of presets made by the Living Skyrim community have been included for you to pick from.
+In general, you'll have more options for everything.

-There is one particular mod you need to be aware of during character creation: High Poly Head.
-To have your character use High Poly Head, you’ll need to change the head part using the RaceMenu slider of the same name to option 3.
+There is one particular mod you need to be aware of during character creation: [High Poly Head](https://vectorplexus.com/files/file/283-high-poly-head/).
+To have your character use High Poly Head, you'll need to change the head part using the RaceMenu slider of the same name to option 3.
 Note that if you do use High Poly Head, you may need to do some manual sculpting using the RaceMenu sculpt feature to remove any clipping issues with eyebrows or beards.

 ### Player Homes